richaber/richaber/README.md

 And I have built many, many more, "private" WordPress plugins and WP-CLI commands, for specific client use cases.

-I love barbecue!
-I run a stick-burner offset smoker and a Weber kettle grill.
 If I'm not wrangling code, I'm probably cooking something outside!
+I love barbecue, and run a stick-burner offset smoker and a Weber kettle grill.

 Here are some ways to connect with me: